Abstract representations of events arise from mental errors in learning and memory: Discussion

 First, we considered the cross-cluster surprisal effect (Fig. \ref{effects}a).
-Since we were only interested in measuring higher-order effects of the network topology on human reaction times, it was important to regress out simple biomechanical dependencies on the target button combinations (Fig. \ref{experiment}d) and the natural quickening of reactions with time (Fig. \ref{experiment}e).
-Also, since some subjects responded to both the modular and lattice graphs (see Experimental Procedures), it was important to account for changes in reaction times due to which stage of the experiment a subject was in.
-To measure the cross-cluster surprisal effect, we fit a mixed effects model with the formula `$RT\sim \log(Trial)*Stage + Target + Trans\_Type + (1 + \log(Trial)*Stage + Trans\_Type \,|\, ID)$', where $RT$ is the reaction time, $Trial$ is the trial number between 501 and 1500 (we found that $\log(Trial)$ was far more predictive of subjects' reaction times than the trial number itself), $Stage$ is the stage of the experiment (either one or two), $Target$ is the target button combination, $Trans\_Type$ is the type of transition (either within-cluster or between-cluster), and $ID$ is each subject's unique ID.
-Learning this mixed effects model (Supplementary Tab.
-1), we found a fixed 50 ms increase in reaction times ($p < 0.001$) for between-cluster transitions relative to within-cluster transitions (Fig. \ref{effects}a).
-This increase indicates that the subjects had systematically stronger expectations for within-cluster transitions than for between-cluster transitions.
-Before proceeding, we note that because reaction times are not Gaussian distributed, it is fairly standard to perform a log transformation.
+Since we were only interested in measuring higher-order effects of the network topology on human reaction times, it was important to regress out simple biomechanical dependencies on the target button combinations (Fig. \ref{experiment}d), the natural quickening of reactions with time (Fig. \ref{experiment}e), and the effects of recency on reaction times.\cite{Murdock-01, Baddeley-01} Also, for the first experiment, since some subjects responded to both the modular and lattice graphs (see Experimental Procedures), it was important to account for changes in reaction times due to which stage of the experiment a subject was in.
+To measure the cross-cluster surprisal effect, we fit a mixed effects model with the formula `$\text{RT}\sim \log(\text{Trial})*\text{Stage} + \text{Target} + \text{Recency} + \text{Trans}\_\text{Type} + (1 + \log(\text{Trial})*\text{Stage} + \text{Recency} + \text{Trans}\_\text{Type} \,|\, \text{ID})$', where RT is the reaction time, Trial is the trial number (we found that $\log(\text{Trial})$ was far more predictive of subjects' reaction times than the trial number itself), Stage is the stage of the experiment (either one or two), Target is the target button combination, Recency is the number of trials since the last instance of the current stimulus, Trans$\_$Type is the type of transition (either within-cluster or between-cluster), and ID is each subject's unique ID.
+Fitting this mixed effects model to the random walk data in the first experiment (Supplementary Table 1), we found a 35 ms increase in reaction times ($p < 0.001$, $F$-test) for between-cluster transitions relative to within-cluster transitions (Fig. \ref{effects}a).
+Similarly, fitting the same mixed effects model but without the variable $Stage$ to the Hamiltonian walk data in the second experiment (Supplementary Table 4), we found a 36 ms increase in reaction times ($p < 0.001$, $F$-test) for between- versus within-cluster transitions (Fig. \ref{effects}a).
+We note that because reaction times are not Gaussian distributed, it is fairly standard to perform a log transformation.
 However, for the above result as well as those that follow, we find the same qualitative effects with or without a log transformation.